huijing/personal-website/content/blog/2020-04-29-nexmo-screenshare-video-chat.md

 - nodejs
 - javascript
 - nexmo
-title: Share Your Screen with the Vonage Video API
+title: Share Your Screen with Vonage Video API
 ---
 This series of tutorials will explore the [Vonage Video API (formerly TokBox OpenTok)](https://tokbox.com/developer/) and what you can build with it.
 The Video API is very robust and highly customizable, and in each post, we'll show how to implement a specific feature using the API.
 This time we will look at how to add screen-sharing to your basic audio-video chat.